sumanthkv-bmsce/django-deployment-example/readme.txt

-Django is the best framework
+Django is the best framework to work with